Trademark Office Actions

 How long do I have to respond to a trademark office action?

-Office action responses are typically due within six months of the notice’s issue date.
-However, sooner deadlines may apply.
+Office action responses are typically due within three months of the notice’s issue date, with the option to extend an extra three months for $125.
+However, other deadlines may apply.
 The office action letter will provide a deadline.

 What if I miss the office action response deadline?

 Don’t do it!
 Responding to an office action outside the given time frame can lead to the USPTO abandoning your application.
 When this happens, you have two choices if you wish to continue with registration:

 - File a Petition to Revive, pay $100, and assert that the response failure was unintentional

 - Start the application process over from the beginning

 Trademark Office Action FAQs

 How does the office action process work?